 Your third and final trimester starts around week 28 of your pregnancy and lasts until week 40 which is month 7 until month 9.
 It ends with you giving birth around week 40.

-Third trimester is when your baby is getting bigger rapidly.
+The third trimester is when your baby is getting bigger rapidly.
 From week 28, the baby grows from 2.5 pounds to 6 to 9 pounds in week 40.
-This is because bodily systems and organs are being formed at this time of pregnancy like the digestive system, nervous system and some other parts of the body.
+This is because bodily systems and organs are being formed at this time of pregnancy like the digestive system, nervous system, and some other parts of the body.

 This increase in weight puts intense pressure on the pelvis of the mother.
-It is especially noticeable close to labour, the baby drops into the pelvic area two to four weeks before birth.
+It is especially noticeable close to labor, the baby drops into the pelvic area two to four weeks before birth.

 What is the Difference Between Pelvic Pain and Pelvic Pressure?